 - Freshman font

-- Label: Notebook label overlay
+- Label: Notebook label graphic

-- Cellophane tape: Tape overlay
+- Cellophane tape: Tape graphic

-Check out our new Class Cutups frames, for making class tally graphics; cute primary shapes will frame up cherubic faces, including apples and stars.
+Check out our Class Cutups frames, for making class tally graphics; cute primary shapes will frame up cherubic faces, including apples and stars.

 - Paper background: Paper texture